 Stay Safe in High Heat

-This week’s extreme temperatures require extra care and attention by and for older adults as people age 65+ are more prone to heat-related illness.
+More extreme temperatures this week require extra care and attention by and for older adults as people age 65+ are more prone to heat-related illness.
 Check on older adults in your life and neighborhood twice a day to check for signs of heat stress, ensure they’re drinking enough water and are keeping cool.
 Also ensure that pets are kept in cool temps, shade and have plenty of water available.

 The Centers for Disease Control and Prevention offers this information about the impact of Heat on Older Adults including tips on how to stay cool.
 The Ohio Department of Aging offers information on Summer Safety for Older Adults including how to prepare, terminology to understand and more.